fjb2020/darktable-scripts/DxO_PureRAW-Readme.md

     DxO 4 Timeout
-        Set the maximum time in minutes the script should wait for pureRAW 4 to process images.
-If not set a default of 5 minutes seconds will be used.
+        Set the maximum time in minutes the script should wait for pureRAW 4 to process an image.
+If not set a default of 2 minutes seconds will be used.
         A range of 0 to 30 is allowed.
         See notes below for an explanation of this parameter